DiffuSolve: Diffusion-based Solver for Non-convex Trajectory Optimization: Introduction

 \section{Introduction}

-Trajectory optimization is a key component in robotics and intelligent systems.
-With a predetermined initial and target configuration, the task is to plan an optimal path with a sequence of controls for the robot to reach the target as well as satisfy the dynamics and safety constraints.
-This problem has a non-convex nature: due to complex system dynamics and environment, there usually exist multiple qualitatively different solutions with various tradeoffs.
-Identifying these diverse solutions efficiently, while meeting all the constraints, remains a significant challenge in the field.
+Optimal trajectory design is fundamental in decision-making for autonomous agents.
+In the open-loop case, with a predetermined initial configuration, the goal is to plan an optimal path and control sequence for an agent to reach a target while satisfying the dynamics and safety constraints.
+In the case of complex nonlinear system dynamics and environmental constraints, these problems often have non-convex structures.
+For example, within a chaotic dynamical system like the Circular Restricted Three-Body Problem (CR3BP) \citep{koon2000dynamical}, the trajectory optimization problem for the spacecraft has multiple local optima of different qualitative behaviors with various tradeoffs \citep{hartmann1998optimal,russell2007primer}.
+Identifying these diverse, locally optimal, and feasible solutions efficiently remains a significant challenge in the field.

-One can formulate a discretized trajectory optimization problem as a nonlinear program with a numerical solver to derive the solutions \citep{Betts:1998}.
-This approach often requires a global search for suitable initial guesses of the problem variables, followed by a gradient-based local search for the locally optimal solutions.
-The first-order feasibility and optimality of the solutions can be verified by evaluating the Karush-Kuhn-Tucker (KKT) conditions.
-However, the high dimensionality and non-convex nature of the problem often make the global and local search time-consuming and cannot satisfy the efficiency demands of autonomous systems.
+Control transcription of the open-loop trajectory optimization problem involving nonlinear functions results in a nonlinear program (NLP), where an initial guess is required to get the solution \citep{Betts:1998}.
+When one is interested in solving for several solutions, a two-step global search is needed: (i) sampling a distribution on the control space, and (ii) using this sample as an initial guess to the NLP solver that hopefully generates a solution.
+For each solution from the NLP, optimality (and also feasibility) is often verified by the solver by checking whether the first-order necessary conditions, the Karush-Kuhn-Tucker (KKT) conditions, are satisfied \citep{kuhn2013nonlinear, karush1939minima}.
+However, the high dimensionality and non-convex nature of the problem often make the two-step global search process time-consuming such that the efficiency demands of autonomous systems are not met.